weiziqianpsych/AutoKS/README.md

 For text data, we can load it from a string object directly

-The content is too much so I only show you the beginning and the end of this text
+Noted: the content is too much so I only show you the beginning and the end of this text

 ```
 text = "Bees make honey to survive. ......Some of the main sources of nectar are fruit trees, clover and flowering trees."